MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 **Step 3: Create a native application**

 Now, create a native app.
-This app links the web app to the Microsoft R Server operationalization server.
+This app links the web app to the Microsoft R Server web node.

    1. In the **Applications** tab, click **ADD** at the bottom to create a new app registration.
 A dialog appears.